ProjectLibertyLabs/gateway/docs/src/Support/Community.md

 ## Gateway

-All Gateway code is open source and you can participate in the development as well.
+All Gateway code is open source, and you are welcome to participate in its development.

 - [Gateway on GitHub](https://github.com/ProjectLibertyLabs/gateway)